GovReady/govready-q/Schema.md

 	  tab: How To
 	  group: Start Here

+Instead of `tab` and `group`, `placement: action-buttons` can be used instead to show the question in an action bar above the tabs, rather than in tabs.

 #### Output Document Fields

 The output documents of a project are displayed in the same tabs as the questions and can be used to display additional content.
 The `title` is used as the tab label.